aydiegithub/ai_poker_hand_detector/README.md

-Here is a GitHub README.md template tailored for your project, PokerEye: AI-Powered Poker Hand Recognition System.

 PokerEye: AI-Powered Poker Hand Recognition System

 PokerEye is an innovative solution that leverages AI and computer vision to recognize poker hands in real-time.
 Designed to enhance poker gameplay, this system automates hand identification, improves accuracy, and reduces mental fatigue for players, allowing them to focus on strategy.